Governance and integrity

 Oversight of research integrity

-The University Research Committee, chaired by the Pro Vice-Chancellor for Research, Professor Yvonne Barnett, and reporting to the Academic Board, is responsible for the development and monitoring of research governance policy and procedures.
+The University Research Committee, chaired by the Deputy Vice-Chancellor - Research and Innovation, and reporting to the Academic Board, is responsible for the development and monitoring of research governance policy and procedures.

 Any enquiries relating to research integrity, including those of a confidential nature, at Nottingham Trent University should be addressed to Anton Muszanskyj (Research Governance & REF Manager).